-We wrote a post where we talked about choosing Sketch or Figma when working as a UX designer.
-In that post, we wrote about our opinion of how you should be able to use both tools regardless of your preference or experience with UX design tools.
+In a different post, I wrote about my experience of choosing between Figma and Sketch when working as a UX designer.
+In that post, I wrote that you should be able to use both tools regardless of your preference or experience with any of the two design tools.

 However, there can be a situation where you have to pick one of the two.
-You might be just starting, for example.
+For example, one of your clients already has other designers working with one of the design tools.
+Or, as a beginner, you want to pick one tool to learn first.
 In this case, you have to start somewhere.
 The Figma vs Sketch discussion is ever so relevant for you then.
-We’ll compare the two prototyping powerhouses here to help you decide.

 Table of Contents